ProtoSchool/protoschool.github.io/src/tutorials/Mutable-File-System/08-exercise.md

-Your root directory currently contains one or more loose files that you uploaded, plus your `/some/stuff` directory.
-Move the loose files into the `some/stuff` directory.
+Your root directory should currently contain one or more files that you uploaded, plus your `/some/stuff` directory.
+Move the files into the `some/stuff` directory.

-**Hint** When you loop through items in your root directory, remember that each has a `type`.
-For files, the type is `0` and for directories it's `1`.
+**Hint** Be sure to only move files, not directories.
+Remember that each object in IPFS has a `type` property that you can use to determine whether it's a file or a directory.
+Files have type `0` and directories have type `1`.